scriptingislife/becksteadn.github.io/_posts/2022-04-05-Cognito-AWS-SAM.md

 If there's one thing to understand after this blog post, it's the app client and authentication flows.
 Amazon Cognito supports several flows.
 If none are specified using the property `ExplicitAuthFlows`, then `ALLOW_CUSTOM_AUTH`, `ALLOW_USER_SRP_AUTH`, and `ALLOW_REFRESH_TOKEN_AUTH` are used. `ALLOW_REFRESH_TOKEN_AUTH` is always required.

 In this example, `ALLOW_USER_PASSWORD_AUTH` is used.
-In this flow the client sends the username and plaintext password to Cognito.
+The client sends the username and plaintext password to Cognito.
 A more secure flow is recommended for production use.
 For other options see [User pool authentication flow](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html).

 ```yaml
 UserPoolClient: